odpi/tsc/README.md

 ## What does the TSC do?

+The role of the ODPi TSC is to oversee all open source projects hosted by ODPi.
+The TSC isn't here to legislate and dictate how a project runs, but does serve to establish and maintain project lifecycles, establish criteria for a project to be hosted by ODPi, ensure projects have the resources and tools to be successful, and resolve conflicts or issues that any ODPi project may call them to do.

 ## Composition

 ODPi TSC voting members are composed of 7 members elected by the ODPi community for a period of 1 year starting from January 1 of each calendar year.
+ODPi community members consist of individuals either participating in an ODPi project or an employee of a corporate member of ODPi.

 ## Current voting members